jsarriaa/PHGv2Tools/README.md

 Function to plot a region of a chromosome (or the whole chr) of the pangenome.
 If not region is specified, it will be plotted the entire chromosome.
 The function is ```plot-pangenome-chromosomes``` and its agruments are:
 ```
---hvcf-folder // -hvcf <Folder path to the h.vcf files of the pangenome database>  #Built with phg create-maf-vcf
+--pangenome-hvcf-folder // -pfolder <Folder path to the h.vcf files of the pangenome database>  #Built with phg create-maf-vcf
---reference-hvcf // -ref <Reference.h.vcf>  #Built with phg create-ref-vcf
+--reference-hvcf // -refhvcf <Reference.h.vcf>  #Built with phg create-ref-vcf
 --chromosome // -chr <chrX> i.e. [chr1], [chr22]
---reference-fasta // -fa <Reference.fasta>  #Built with phg prepare-assemblies
+--reference-fasta // -ref-fa <Reference.fasta>  #Built with phg prepare-assemblies
 --region // -reg <START-END> i.e. [10000-20000]   #If not added, whole chr is plotted
 ```
 ![FULL_chr_plot](https://github.com/jsarriaa/PHGv2Tools/blob/main/Misc/Images/pangenome_FULL_chr5.png)